Advertiser Disclosure

 • Slip on sun-protective clothing.

 • Use at least SPF 30 sunscreen and ensure you reapply as needed.
-Note: use a reef-safe sunscreen that doesn’t contain hazardous chemicals used in many sunscreens.
-The reefs will thank you!
+Note: Use a reef-safe sunscreen that doesn’t contain hazardous chemicals used in many sunscreens.
+The oceans will thank you!

 • Wear a wide-brimmed hat that shades your face, neck, and ears.